Cinabutts/MaterialUtilities/docs/pbr_import.md

 In the [add-on preferences](usage.md#preferences) you can find and change several preferences that affects how the PBR texture import works.

 - **Add menu to shader editor header**
-Adds an extra *Material Utilities* menu option to the shader editor header, where you can access the PBR texture import functions.
+Adds an extra *Material Utilities Unofficial* menu option to the shader editor header, where you can access the PBR texture import functions.

 - **Add to Assign Material dialog**
 Will add an button to the upper left in the [Assign Material dialog](usage.md#assign-material)